torvalds/linux/Documentation/filesystems/fsverity.rst

 btrfs
 -----

-btrfs supports fs-verity since Linux v5.15.
+btrfs supports fs-verity since GNU/Linux v5.15.
 Verity-enabled inodes are marked with a RO_COMPAT inode flag, and the verity metadata is stored in separate btree items.